ToxicAbsence/Guide/Separate Illegal Guides/Bedrock Illegal Formations.md

 - Flowers, Saplings, and Saplings can be Waterlogged

 **Version 1.9.0**
--Glass Bottles can be put into a Brewing Stand via hopper
+- Glass Bottles can be put into a Brewing Stand via hopper

 **Version 1.16.40**
 - You can extend Pistons under y-level 0